ManuGithubSteam/LinJarK/Structure.md

 All the programs needed for the end user should be stored in: /home/$USER/.linjark

-scripts go into .linjark/scripts
+Scripts go into .linjark/scripts

-scripts for a module like "Weather" go into a subfolder: .linjark/scripts/weather
+Scripts for a module like "Weather" go into a subfolder: .linjark/scripts/weather

-a symbolic link from the script goes to .linjark/bin
+A symbolic link from the script goes to .linjark/bin

 ALL script links in .linjark/bin are named: linjark_NAME (eg_ linjark_weather)